 However, GlaxoSmithKline's P/E ratio is best considered in relation to those of others within the drug manufacturers-general industry or those of similar companies.

-GlaxoSmithKline's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 6.7688.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value given the current rate of growth.
+GlaxoSmithKline's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 3.3435.
+Higher PEG ratios such as this can be interpreted as meaning the shares offer worse value given the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into GlaxoSmithKline's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.